How to Buy An Investment Property in New York City

 They can also arrange for you to meet and deal with the owners before the apartments hit the market.

-How to identify emerging areas?
+How do we identify emerging areas?

 Look for increased investment in architecture, expanded transit options (i.e., the new Q line), or new schools.